jamesgopsill/struvedb/README.md

 You can design a document to meet your data needs.
 All it requires an implementation of `get_primary_key` and `intersects`.
 The `intersects` fcn provides a simple mechanism to implement any checks that would invalidate the insert or update of an document.
 For example, not having duplicate emails for different users.

-## Collection Types
+## Collection Backends

-The crate features three collections that can fit many demonstrator needs.
-All collections implement `::new` and `::new_arc`.
+The crate features three collection backends that can fit many demonstrator needs.
+Collection implements `::new` and `::new_arc`.
 The latter is useful for multi-threaded/async applications.
 Querys use the Rust filter and find logic.
 Results are cloned out.
 Any changes need to be made by passing an updated struct through the update function.

-### `InMemoryCollection`
+### `CollectionBackend::InMemory`

 The data does not persist if the applicaiton closes.
 Provides the same interface as the other collections so it can be easily swapped during development.